svparekh/FlutterSMenus/README.md

 </br>
 Custom menus designed to your imagination!

-A Flutter package for dropdown menus, many types of side menus, three dot menus, and popup menus.
+A Flutter package for dropdown menus, many types of side menus, sliding menus, resizable menus, three dot menus, and popup menus.
 Almost any kind of menu can be created with this package with almost any style.
 The basic types of menu and their customizability is shown below.
 This package is super easy to use and includes the ability to customize the menus to the your imagination.
 All menus support custom menu pages or custom menu items.
 There are animated resizable menus, dropdown menus, and traditional menus.

 # Features